 - Move the folder with the backup file to the required backup repository or create a new backup repository with this folder as a subfolder.

-Starting from version 11, each Veeam Plug-in backup file (.vab) has its own metadata file (.vasm).
+Each Veeam Plug-in backup file (.vab) has its own metadata file (.vasm).
 Make sure you import backup files and all related metadata files.
 Also, you must import the backup job metadata file (.vacm) which is stored in the same folder.

 - Use the Veeam Backup & Replication console to log in to Veeam Backup & Replication.